-In the early, early spring, you cut back all of the dry foliage to the ground and get rid of it incase it has any beetle eggs.
+In the early, early spring, cut back all of the dry foliage to the ground and get rid of it and any leaf litter in case it has any beetle eggs.
+That’s one of the few pest that bother them.
+I’ve been companion planting with parsley, it’s supposed to help reduce the amount of beetles.
+As for beetle control, I just hand-pick and put them into soapy water to keep everything organic.

 If you have any patience, it’s well worth it.
 Fresh asparagus from your yard is nothing like what comes from in the store.